divaamahajan/URLshortening-distributed-system/README.md

 ### 1. Building Docker Images:
-1. Update client's proxy key in [package.json](client\package.json) file to connect to server (backend) container's API
+**Step 1.**  Update client's proxy key in [package.json](client\package.json) file to connect to server (backend) container's API
 ```bash
   "proxy": "http://urlserver-service-urlserver-helm.urlserver-namespace.svc.cluster.local:8000",
 ```
-This service name and namespace is created while [creating server's helm chart](#2.-create-helm-chart) `servercontainer`.
+This service name and namespace is created while [creating server's helm chart](#2.-create-helm-chart).
 This naming convention can be helpful for identifying and managing containers when working with Kubernetes.

 Follow **step 2** and **Step 3** from [Building Docker Images](#building-docker-images) manually above